 It Can Be Illegal To Be Polite

 Interviewing the disabled will get considerable more attention as the Americans with Disabilities Act (ADA) takes effect in July of 1992.
-The response we are getting to this topic as we preview what's coming in our seminars suggests most employees will face an uncomfortable notion that they must forget the idea that it is best (because it is polite) to ignore the disability of someone who is obviously physically handicapped.
+The response we are getting to this topic as we preview what's coming in our diversity interviewer training suggests most employees will face an uncomfortable notion that they must forget the idea that it is best (because it is polite) to ignore the disability of someone who is obviously physically handicapped.

 The ADA is focused on the elimination of barriers to employment.
 Some of us think this refers to physical access, like wheelchair ramps, rest room facilities, etc. But that is not all.
 Attitudes of employers may also be considered barriers.